 - If

-specified in this way, a substructure is generated with the name or alias name of the table or view.
+data_source~*is specified in the SELECT list together with other elements, the data type ofwaor the row type ofitabis a nested structure.
+For each data sourcedata_sourcespecified in this way, a substructure is generated with the name or alias name of the table or view.
 The data types of the components of the substructures are the elementary types of the data source in the order defined there.
-If the data source is a common table expression declared usingWITH
+If the data source is a common table expression declared usingWITH, the first character+of its name is ignored for the name of the substructure.

 - If the results set in the